 After a phone call or face-to-face conversation, you may find it helpful to summarise what you have agreed by email.
 It is a good idea to have a record to avoid any misunderstanding or crossed wires.

 If you are worried you could be challenged, it may be useful to look at your organisation’s policy and refer to this in the first instance.
-You should look on the organisation’s intranet or speak to someone in human resources to obtain a copy.
+You could look on the organisation’s intranet or speak to someone in human resources to obtain a copy.
+It may also strengthen your case to refer to the new law (effective from 6 April 2024) that entitles working carers to five days' unpaid carer's leave.

 Having problems with taking this time off?